Chancellor: The Reverend Canon Simon Godfrey Tel: 7991 3521

 Despite the heavy bombing of Valletta during the Second World War and the prominent and vulnerable position of the Cathedral, it escaped serious damage during the air raids of 1941-42, Thus it survived to bear testimony to the valour of those who fought to defend Malta; and to house the memorials of all units of the Navy, Army and Air Force on the oak panels around the Sanctuary.
 A Merchant Navy Memorial is located on the North wall and a Submariners Memorial Plaque is situated outside, on the north-west wall of the Cathedral, facing Manoel Island.

-The Undercroft has had major renovation work done during 2005, and upgrading of the lavatory facilities in 2006.
+The Undercroft had some renovation work during 2005 ;mainly decorative not structural and an improvement of the lavatory facilities in 2006.

 In 2011 A lunchtime Live concert series was inaugurated giving young and established musicians the opportunity to make music both sacred and profane in the excellent Cathedral acoustic.
 An electronic piano/harpsichord was purchased and a Broadwood grand piano acquired on a permanent loan A Holy Water stoop was installed using the former Paschal Candlestick base which was completely restored and gilded and given a stone bowl.
 The Arms of Queen Adelaide hanging below the organ case were completely restored and re- gilded.
 The banner of Queen Adelaide was removed conserved, cleaned and re mounted .
 Two armorial plaques with the arms of the Bishop of Gibraltar were restored re- gilded and set up over the two main entrances to the Cathedral.